poi-bundler/website/docs/config.md

 // e.g. creating one for client bundle and the other one for server bundle
 ```

+## publicFolder

+- Type: `string` `boolean`
+- Default: `public`

+Serve static file in this folder.
+Use `false` to disable this behavior.

 ## devServer

-All options in [webpack-dev-server](https://webpack.js.org/configuration/dev-server/#devserver) are supported, plus some Poi-specific options:
+All options except for those CLI-only options in [webpack-dev-server](https://webpack.js.org/configuration/dev-server/#devserver) are supported.

+And plus some Poi-specific options:

 ### devServer.hotEntries